System 80 and the Expansion Unit - Images (Outside and Inside)

-Clicking on the figures of naked or semi-naked System 80s and boards will give you a larger, more detailed view.
+Clicking on the images of naked or semi-naked boards will give you a larger, more detailed view.

 System 80 Mark I (version 1)

 Figure 1a.
 The original Dick System 80 (MK I (version 1))

 Figure 1b.
 System 80 (MK I, version 1) - The view with the cover off

 Here you can see the self-contained power supply unit in the right hand corner, the cassette recorder and full-stroke keyboard sitting atop two circuit boards.
 Note the spaces for extra keys at the top of the keyboard mount.
 Some hobbyists took advantage of these and added keys in after-market modifications.The CPU board is on the left-hand side and the video interface card on the right hand side.
 These boards are connected to each other with two very stiff ribbon cables.

 Figure 1b.
 System 80 (MK I, version 1) - fully naked